-If there is a shipping country and a billing country, chances are both should to be the same.
+As another example, if there is a shipping country and a billing country, chances are both should be the same.
 So correct the data, then carry over the values into the other field so you have fewer blank and invalid rows.

-The poor quality of data can be a clue to processes that are broken.
+Poor quality data can be a clue that processes are broken.

 Instill a proactive, ongoing culture that data cleanliness is everyone’s responsibility.

-Conclusion: Do not assume anything “should be obvious” or lay blame for bad data.
+Also, do not assume anything “should be obvious.”
+Or, lay blame for bad data.
 As you can see from the simple example above about the country field, even the most basic data hygiene should be approached with respect.
-As my friend’s father, an electrician said: “The day I stop fearing electricity is the day I will stop working.”
+As my friend’s father, an electrician, said: “The day I stop fearing electricity is the day I will stop working.”